wko27/blog/_daily/2026-09-08-Chocolate_Cake.md

   * smoked pork is still amazing
 * drop off at airport
 * head back home
+* hang up some signs to notify neighbors about water shut off
 * Jackie made a cake at home!

 TODAY: